-NOTE 16 CONTINGENCY
+NOTE 17 CONTINGENCY

 In February 2009, the State Investment Board (SIB) was notified of legal action being taken against one of its investment advisors.
 The principals of WG Trading Company, the broker/dealer for Westridge Capital Management portfolios, were charged with securities fraud for allegedly diverting investor funds for their personal use.
 The SIB was an investor along with numerous other public and private pension funds.
 Investors had been offered two options: invest directly in WG Trading company (WGTC) by purchasing a limited partnership interest in it; or lend money to WG Trading Inc. (WGTI).
-WGTC was subject to SEC regulation, capital requirements, reporting and oversight, whereas WGTI was an unregulated and unaudited entity.
+WGTC was subject to

+SEC regulation, capital requirements, reporting and oversight, whereas WGTI was an unregulated and unaudited entity.
 SIB chose to invest directly in the regulated, audited WGTC.

 At the time the Commodity Futures Trading Commission (CFTC) and Securities Exchange Commission (SEC) charges were filed, the court appointed a receiver to take control of any recoverable assets.
 The receiver recommended the court distribute the recovered assets as follows: pool the assets of WGTC and WGTI, and distribute those assets pro rata to all investors.
 The receiver's method did not take into consideration the terms in which each investor entered into the investment (i.e. limited partnership interest versus note holder agreement), even though the majority of the WGTC assets were intact and the fraud predominantly occurred with WGTI.
+The SIB joined with other WGTC investors and objected to a pro rata distribution to all investors.
+The receiver and the WGTI investors opposed.
 The court agreed with the receiver and in April, 2011, the recovered assets were distributed to all investors in a pro rata distribution based on net investment balances.
 The SIB received a total distribution of \$63.9 million, which represented approximately 85% of its remaining cost basis with WGTC.
 The total realized loss included in the SIB June 30, 2011 financial statements attributable to the fraud is \$11.3 million.
 The portion of the realized loss allocated to NDPERS is \$4.6 million.

-The SIB does not agree with the method used to distribute the assets, and along with the other limited partners is appealing the District Court's ruling.
-It is the SIB's position that the District Court incorrectly determined the amount of the redistribution; and that the audited limited partners are entitled to a greater share of the recovered assets than the unaudited note holders.
-At this time it is difficult to estimate the potential additional distribution that could be received if the appeal is successful, therefore, no amount has been included on the balance sheet as of June 30, 2011.
+The SIB does not agree with the method used to distribute the assets, and along with the other WGTC limited partners is appealing the District Court's ruling.
+It is the SIB's position that the District Court incorrectly determined the amount of the distribution; and that the audited limited partners are entitled to a greater share of the recovered assets than the unaudited note holders.
+At this time it is difficult to estimate the potential additional distribution that could be received if the appeal is successful, therefore, no amount has been included on the balance sheet as of June 30, 2012 or 2011.